v1ptyoz/rsschool-cv/cv.md

 I really love to study.
 Last year I'm ending courses "HTML and CSS Basics" and "Web development for beginners" with a top rate.
 Now, I am studying on the Rolling Scope School and planning to finish it on top rating.
 ___
+## Languages
+1. Russian - native
+2. English - B1+ (as I think).
+When I wrote text for this site, I am using translator just five or seven times.